PNNL-CompBio/coderdata/benchmark/README.md

 ### Benchmarking Models

 This repository contains scripts and utilities for benchmarking deep learning models with drug response prediction.

-The models were developed by the [CDRP](https://github.com/PNNL-CompBio/cdrp) Repository maintainers.
-We borrow the following scripts from them data_utils.py, gnn_utils.py, deeptta_rna_model.py, transformer.py, and the shared_input resources.
+The models were developed by the [CDRP](https://github.com/PNNL-CompBio/cdrp) Repository maintainers and we borrow the following scripts from them: [data_utils.py](https://github.com/PNNL-CompBio/cdrp/blob/main/mpnst/data_utils.py), [gnn_utils.py](https://github.com/PNNL-CompBio/cdrp/blob/main/mpnst/gnn_utils.py), [deeptta_rna_model.py](https://github.com/PNNL-CompBio/cdrp/blob/main/mpnst/deeptta_rna_model.py), [transformer.py](https://github.com/PNNL-CompBio/cdrp/blob/main/mpnst/transformer.py), and the shared_input resources come from [DeepTTA](https://academic.oup.com/bib/article/23/3/bbac100/6554594).

 This directory integrates key components from [CoderData](https://pypi.org/project/coderdata/) for data loading, handling, and splitting.
 The benchmarks are designed to compare different model architectures and data splits.

+### Model Types

+This repository supports four types of models for drug response prediction:

+- **Transformer**:
+  Uses self-attention mechanisms to process input sequences.
+This model is particularly effective at capturing long-range dependencies and complex interactions among features, making it suitable for sequence-based data.

+- **GNN (Graph Neural Network)**:
+  Leverages graph convolutional layers to process graph-structured data.
+This model is ideal for representing molecular structures of drugs, capturing local connectivity and structural properties within the molecule.

+- **MorganFP (Morgan Fingerprint)**:
+  Utilizes Morgan Fingerprints to represent chemical structures.
+Morgan fingerprints transform a drug molecule into a fixed-length numerical or binary vector that summarizes its substructures.

+- **Descriptor**:
+  Utilizes a set of drug descriptors that summarize various chemical properties.
+The current implementation subsets these descriptors to include only those starting with "n" (e.g., `n_acids`, `n_bases`, etc.).
+Our current set should be modified to a more thought-out group - the current set is just to demonstrate the model.

-Goals:
+### Repository Goals:
 1. **Balanced Splits**: Evaluate the role of balanced splits in self and cross-dataset performance.
 2. **Cross-System Prediction**: Assess the feasibility of training on cell lines and testing on ex vivo systems.
 3. **Omics Comparison**: Compare proteomics to transcriptomics as predictors of drug response.